scala-native/improvement-proposals/proposals/inline-classes.md

 which means creating a normal stand-alone object.
 The class info of that stand-alone object would be a normal class that mirrors the data and the behavior of the inline class.
 Alternatively, we could define a boxed inline class as a regular class that contains the inline class value as its only field and forwards all methods defined by the inline class to that field.

-We will see later that boxing is not required when passing an inline class value to a generic context; only explicit upcasts require boxing.
+We will see later that boxing is not required when passing an inline class value to a generic context; only monomorphic upcasts require boxing.
 We would therefore expect boxing to be relatively rare.

 ## Representation of Inline Class References

 Given an inline class reference, we need to be able to access not just its fields but also the class info and vtable of the inline class.
 Since inline classes don't come with a header the only way to store this info is in the reference itself.
 Here is a scheme how this can be accomplished in 64 bits.
 Our representation is such that a full address range of 48 bits is supported (which is the maximum virtual address range of current processor architectures).
-At the same time, it allows for close to 224K different inline classes.
-We assume here that all heap pointers are aligned at 8 byte boundaries.
+At the same time, it allows for close to 448K different inline classes.
+We assume here that all heap pointers that go to full objects are aligned at 16 byte boundaries whereas alignments of inline references follow their natural sizes.

 An inline class reference is composed of two fields, listed from high to low bits: